benjoEK1337/antaeus/README.md

 - System doesn't have constant high throughput, because invoices are handled periodically (transactions would be the opposite)
 - For invoices it is important to be charged on 1. of the month, the real time execution isn't that important, so the focus won't be on optimisation
 - Pleo has established excellent SLA with payment provider regarding the rate-limit of requests (because of transactions microservice), so don't have to worry about it
-- Don't know the logic behind the amount of the bill

 ### BUSINESS DECISIONS